-Overview of the California's Medical Cannabis Legal Systems
+Overview of the California's Cannabis Legal Systems

-Medical cannabis legalization in California started in 1996 with the passage of Proposition 215, the Compassionate Use Act, by the voters of California.
+Cannabis legalization in California started in 1996 with the passage of Proposition 215, the Compassionate Use Act, by the voters of California.
 This enacted Health and Safety Code Section 11362.5 and authorized the possession and cultivation of cannabis for "personal medical purposes" and also by "primary caregivers."

 In 2003, the state legislature passed, and Governor Davis approved, SB420.
 SB420 established the state ID card program, put in place more specific guidelines for qualified patients and caregivers, established a defense to state criminal charges for collective cultivation, and authorized the state attorney general to issue further guidelines.